Infinite order decompositions of C$^*$-algebras: Infinite order decompositions

-{\bf Proposition 6.} {\it Let $A$ be a C$^*$-algebra on a Hilbert space $H$, $\{p_\xi\}$ be an infinite orthogonal set of projections in $A$ with the least upper bound $1$ in the algebra $B(H)$.
-Then the operation of associative multiplication of the algebra $\mathcal{A}$ coincides with the inducing on $\mathcal{N}$ of the operation, defined in lemma 5.}
+{\bf Proposition 6.} {\it Let $A$ be a C$^*$-algebra on a Hilbert space $H$, $\{p_\xi\}$ be an infinite orthogonal set of projections in $A$ with the LUB $1$ in $B(H)$.
+Then the operation of associative multiplication of $\mathcal{A}$ coincides with the operation of associative multiplication of $\mathcal{N}$ on $A$, defined in lemma 5.}